 History of the Datong Nine Dragon Screen -

 The Datong Nine Dragon Ceramic Screen is the only remaining example of such a screen outside the Capital of China, Beijing.
-The other 2 such screens are the one at Beihai Park in the DongCheng District of Beijing, and the other at the (Imperial) Palace Museum of Beijing.
-The screen was
+The other 2 such screens are the one found on the north shores of North Lake (Beihai) in Beihai Park in the DongCheng District of Beijing, while the other is a part of the Palace of Peaceful Old Age at the (Imperial) Palace Museum of Beijing.
+The screen was constructed in 1392 AD during the 25 year of the reign of First Emperor Zhu YuanZhang of the Ming

 Click Ticket to Enlarge !